 top of page

-CHASING THE SQUIRREL (2020) is the amazing true story of legendary Virginia drug smuggling pilot Wally Thrasher, a saga the Washington Post likened to "a James Bond thriller."
+The true story of legendary Virginia drug smuggling pilot Wally Thrasher, a saga the Washington Post likened to "a James Bond thriller."

-A blue-eyed daredevil nicknamed “Squirrel” for his elusiveness, Thrasher made millions in the 70s and 80s, smuggling marijuana and cocaine from Colombia and the Caribbean into Florida and Virginia.
-With his beautiful Portuguese-born wife, Olga, he lived in a mountain estate in the Virginia mountains.
-He owned coeanfront homes and yachts in Florida, spent weekends in the Caribbean and laundered money in Las Vegas, where he partied with Frank Sinatra's entourage.
+With his beautiful Portuguese-born wife, Olga, he lived on a mountain estate in Virginia.
+He owned oceanfront homes and yachts in Florida, spent weekends in the Caribbean, and laundered money in Las Vegas, where he partied with Frank Sinatra's entourage.

 Squirrel cover one.jpg